dalemusser/MUENGR_ITCurriculum/README.md

 **INFOTC 4425 iOS App Development 2**

 This is the second in a series of courses on developing iOS applications using Xcode and the Swift programming language on the macOS platform.
+This course covers intermediate-level topics in application design, more complex UI implementations, and data persistence.

 Credits: 3